knowink-dev/epulse-dev-challenge/README.md

 needing further validation.

-Your challenge, should you choose to accept it, is to build out a small app that reflects the above work flow.
+Your challenge, should you choose to accept it, is to build out a small app that reflects the above workflow.

 You will need precincts, elections, poll workers and voters.
 Keep in mind that a voter from a precinct will likely vote in multiple elections.
 Poll workers,